Data-Driven Feature Tracking for Event Cameras With and Without Frames: Method

 \section{Method}

 Feature tracking algorithms aim to track a given point in a reference frame in subsequent timesteps.
 They usually do this by extracting appearance information around the feature location in the reference frame, which is then matched and localized in subsequent ones.
 Following this pipeline, we extract an image patch $\mathbf{P}_0$ in a grayscale frame for the given feature location at timestep $t_0$ and track the feature using the asynchronous event stream.
 The event stream $E_j=\{e_{i}\}_{i=1}^{n_j}$ between timesteps $t_{j-1}$ and $t_j$ consists of events $e_{i}$, each encoding the pixel coordinate $\mathbf{x}_{i}$, timestamp with microsecond-level resolution $\tau_{i}$ and polarity $p_{i}\in \{-1,1\}$ of the brightness change.
 We refer to~\cite{Gallego20pami} for more information about the working principles of event cameras.
 Given the reference patch $\mathbf{P}_0$, our network predicts the relative feature displacement $\mathbf{\Delta \hat{f}_{j}}$ during $t_{j-1}$ and $t_j$ using the corresponding event stream $E_j$ in the local neighborhood of the feature location at the previous timestep $t_{j-1}$.
 The events inside the local window are converted to a dense event representation $\mathbf{P}_j$, specifically a maximal timestamp version of SBT~\cite{sbt} where each pixel is assigned the timestamp of the most recent event.
 Once our network has localized the reference patch $\mathbf{P}_0$ inside the current event patch $\mathbf{P}_j$, the feature track is updated, and a new event patch $\mathbf{P}_{j+1}$ is extracted at the newly predicted feature location while keeping the reference patch $\mathbf{P}_0$.
 This procedure can then be iteratively repeated while accumulating the relative displacements to construct one continuous feature track.
-The overview of our method and our novel frame attention module are visualized in~\cref{fig:method}
+The overview of our method and our novel frame attention module are visualized in Fig.~\ref{fig:method} In addition to temporal feature tracking, the localization of the grayscale patch inside the event stream can be applied to the task of sparse disparity estimation.
+Instead of estimating the temporal displacement, the same architecture can predict the spatial displacement between a 3D point observed by an event and a standard camera in a side-by-side setting.
+This adaptation to the disparity estimation task allows us to infer the depth of tracked features, which is vital for VO/SLAM.
+Given the flexibility of our architecture, only small modifications are needed for this additional task. \reviewnew{ The shared architecture for both feature tracking and disparity estimation is introduced in Sec.~\ref{sec:architecture}.
+Sec.~\ref{sec:feature_network} explains how the feature network processes each track independently, while Sec.~\ref{sec:frame_attention} details the frame attention module for incorporating global image information.
+For the specific network details, we refer to the supplementary.
+Our feature tracking supervision with synthetic data and pose supervision strategy are covered in Sec.~\ref{sec:supervision}, and the adaptation of the architecture for disparity estimation is presented in Sec.~\ref{sec:disparity_estimation}. }